cjschu17/hcil-20/Academic-Conference-Accents.md

 ## "Floating Graves"

-- Throughout the Venetus A, there are approximately 250 occurences of grave accents that appear in the space where an elided letter would be.
+- Throughout the Venetus A, there are approximately 230 occurences of grave accents that appear in the space where an elided letter would be.
-- It could possibly an  attempt on the part of the scholiast to make word divisions clear.
+- It could possibly be an attempt on the part of the scholiast to make word divisions clear.
-- It could also be the scholiasts attempt to satisfy grammar rules.
+- It could also be the scholiast's attempt to satisfy contradictory grammar rules.

 ---